 Video Vignettes Related to the Audio Program

 going beyond human-centeredness

 Upon publishing my first book in 2013, I received feedback through an international tour.
 I then quickly realized that my work was not over.
-Because during the tour, I saw how easily my work was being misunderstood and how much difficulty some people had digesting my work.
-To improve upon my work, I decided to simplify significantly.
-The first step, was to return to the basics of what empathy is.
+Because during the tour, I saw how people were weaponizing empathy against each other.
+It became clear to me, that I had to shift my focus from talking about the creative power of empathy to shedding light on what makes realizing empathy difficult: stress.